-Moss is a low-maintenance, aesthetically pleasing addition to most gardens or yards.
-You can get moss from gardening stores, but since moss grows nearly everywhere, many gardeners prefer to transplant moss.
-Transplanting moss, much like transplanting other plants, means moving it to a new location.
-However, due to the way moss grows, it’s also a way to propagate moss.
-Whether you’re transplanting moss from one container to another or transplanting it from the wild, we’ll give you all the instructions you need on how to transplant moss and take care of it.
+Transplanting moss doesn’t just mean moving it from one place to another — it can also be a way to propagate your moss.
+Whether you’re transplanting moss from one container to another or transplanting it from the wild, we’ll give you all the instructions you need on how to transplant moss, including where to find moss and how to take care of it after transplanting.

 Transplanting moss is a very simple process, especially compared to transplanting other plants.
 The most difficult part is locating suitable moss if you don’t already have some.
 If you’re transplanting moss from one container to another, you can skip this part and go straight to the actual transplanting method.